forestgrape/coronavirus/index.md

   * As much as possible original work is referred.
 Sometimes reviews or remarks in introductions are referred which point further to the original work/articles.
   * The references are named by the first author.
 (In the beginning of this work sometimes references were named by the correspondence author or a descriptive tag).
   * References are usually grouped by topic.
 If several topics apply, one is chosen.
+  * For term definitions and general topics the English wikipedia, encyclopedia britannica and the oxford dictionary are frequently consulted.
+Currently they are only referenced here and not at the specific terms.
+It is planned to improve this.
 * _Formulations_
    Sometimes words are not weighted carefully or formulations are unclear e.g. ambiguous.
 Some formulation are general.
 Some are subjective and marked as [comments](#comments).
 Ambiguity is not intended (also commented in [comments](#comments)).
 Upon discovery, unfitting formulations are improve.
 Feedback is appreciated and questions welcome.
 * _Symbols_